Vid2Coach: Transforming How-To Videos into Task Assistants: Technical Evaluation

 To assess output quality, we annotated three aspects of each generated description: 1) \# of new task-relevant atomic facts that are not mentioned in the narration, 2) \# of missing task-relevant atomic facts, and 3) hallucinations.
 Because individual sentences can contain multiple discrete facts, we counted at the level of atomic facts~\cite{jing2023faithscore} to ensure fine-grained evaluation.
 We focused solely on task-relevant content (\textit{e.g.,} the state of ingredients or tools), excluding stylistic or background details (\textit{e.g.,} clothing or kitchen decoration).
 For the first two categories, we used an LLM (GPT-4~\cite{achiam2023gpt}) following prior work that shows its capability to extract and compare atomic facts from descriptions~\cite{jing2023faithscore, min2023factscore}.
 For hallucination detection, which often involves subtle visual grounding judgments, two researchers independently labeled hallucinated content and resolved disagreements through discussion.

-\ipstart{Results} Table~\ref{tab:pipeline_results1} summarizes the evaluation results.
-Overall, Vid2Coach outperformed baselines by identifying more task-relevant atomic facts and omitting fewer details present in the original narration.
-As illustrated in Figure~\ref{fig:pipeline_qualitative}, Vid2Coach surfaced concrete visual details that can support BLV users to accurately follow the steps (\textit{e.g.,} describing the use of a measuring spoon, amount of bacon used, and how they're presented).
-These details are especially important for BLV users, who might otherwise miss critical visual cues and inaccurately follow the action.
+\ipstart{Results} As table~\ref{tab:pipeline_results1} summarizes, Vid2Coach outperformed baselines by identifying more task-relevant atomic facts and omitting fewer details present in the original narration.
+As shown in Figure~\ref{fig:pipeline_qualitative}, Vid2Coach surfaced concrete visual details that can support BLV users to accurately follow the steps (\textit{e.g.,} describing the use of a measuring spoon, amount of bacon used, and how they're presented).
+These details are especially important for BLV users, who might otherwise miss visual cues and inaccurately follow the action.

 Among baselines, Gemini with the full video context generated the fewest hallucinations but surfaced fewest new information beyond what was already narrated.
 GPT-4o and LLaVA-OneVision which generated descriptions per step, often included more detailed output -- but much of it focused on irrelevant visual elements like background objects or camera transitions, leading to redundant descriptions between steps.
 When given only the step name (without narration), these models tended to extract more visual information not mentioned in the narration, but also hallucinated more due to ambiguity in object recognition (\textit{e.g.,} misidentifying liquids or powders).
 Providing full narration reduced hallucinations but limited the generation of new facts.
 Among all models, the open-source LLaVA-OneVision generated the highest rate of hallucinations (Figure~\ref{fig:pipeline_qualitative}).